--f child-file This option specifies the file containing the child's CDS and/or CDNSKEY records, plus its DNSKEY records and the covering RRSIG records, so that they can be authenticated.
+-f child-file File containing the child's CDS and/or CDNSKEY records, plus its DNSKEY records and the covering RRSIG records so that they can be authenticated.

-The examples below describe how to generate this file.
+The EXAMPLES below describe how to generate this file.

--iextension This option updates the dsset-file in place, instead of writing DS records to the standard output.
+-iextension Update the dsset- file in place, instead of writing DS records to the standard output.

 There must be no space between the -i and the extension.
-If no extension is provided, the old dsset-is discarded.
-If an extension is present, a backup of the old dsset-file is kept with the extension appended to its filename.
+If you provide no extension then the old dsset- is discarded.
+If an extension is present, a backup of the old dsset- file is kept with the extension appended to its filename.

-To protect against replay attacks, the modification time of the dsset-file is set to match the signature inception time of the child records, provided that it is later than the file's current modification time.
+To protect against replay attacks, the modification time of the dsset- file is set to match the signature inception time of the child records, provided that is later than the file's current modification time.

--s start-time This option specifies the date and time after which RRSIG records become acceptable.
-This can be either an absolute or a relative time.
+-s start-time Specify the date and time after which RRSIG records become acceptable.
+This can be either an absolute or relative time.
 An absolute start time is indicated by a number in YYYYMMDDHHMMSS notation; 20170827133700 denotes 13:37:00 UTC on August 27th, 2017.
 A time relative to the dsset- file is indicated with -N, which is N seconds before the file modification time.
 A time relative to the current time is indicated with now+N.